cloudmesh/cloudmesh-manual/docs/_sources/installation/database/mongo-use.rst.txt

     schema: '{user}-{kind}-{counter}'
     path: /Users/grey/.cloudmesh/name.yaml

-In it you define variables that can be used as part of the schema.
+In it, you define variables that can be used as part of the schema.
 The counter variable is increased every time a new name is generated.
-In case a yaml file is used no parameters have to be given to `Name()`
+In case a YAML file is used no parameters have to be given to `Name()`